Selen101001101/StickerSmash/README.md

   const scaleImage = useSharedValue(imageSize);

   return (
-    // ...rest of the code remains same
+    // ...rest of the code is the same
   )
 }